U.S. maritime borders remain firmly closed

 U.S. maritime borders remain firmly closedWritten by Nick Blenkey

-The termination of the Title 42 public health order does not alter U.S, maritime migration policies, and U.S. maritime borders remain closed.
+The termination of the Title 42 public health order does not alter U.S. maritime migration policies, and U.S. maritime borders remain closed.
 That was the message from the U.S. Coast Guard as U.S. southern border states braced for a surge of migrants following the ending of a pandemic-era policy that had permitted the swift removal of migrants.

 Title 42 never applied to migrants interdicted at sea, says the Coast Guard.
 Homeland Security Task Force-South East (HSTF-SE) is monitoring the situation to ensure misinformation among diaspora communities or disinformation spread by human smugglers does not encourage increased attempts to reach the United States by sea.